 The new generation has improved autofocus sensitivity.
 Now up to 4.5 stops without Low Light function (up to 3.5).
 When the Low Light mode is on, the sensitivity remains at the same level up to 6 stops.
 New items are close to the speed of D5 and D6.

-Human and animal eye recognition now works in video too.
-A new interesting autofocus mode has appeared – the detection of faces and eyes in the selected area.
-Such a function will be useful for shooting when there are a lot of people in the frame and the automation, in the case of detection throughout the frame, periodically jumps from the main character and you have to constantly switch with the joystick.
-By choosing zone L, the work will become more controlled and there will be less random jumps.
+Human and animal eye recognition now works in the video too.
+A new exciting autofocus mode has appeared – the detection of faces and eyes in the selected area.
+Such a function will help shoot when there are many people in the frame and the automation, in the case of detection throughout the frame, periodically jumps from the main character.

 By the way, the autofocus setting item has moved from the user settings (pencil icon) to the photo menu and the video menu.

-Why 4k/ 60fps will only be available in February?
-As explained in the company, Nikon always adheres to the policy “it is better to do it later, but as much as possible finished”, so, apparently, 4K 60 frames have not yet been “finished”.
-Well, let's wait...
-Let's hope it doesn't drag out as long as it did with the firmware for the ProRes RAW recording, which came out much later than the originally planned date.
+Why 4k/60 fps will only be available in February?
+As explained in the company, Nikon always adheres to the policy “it is better to do it later, but as much as possible finished,” so, apparently, 4K 60 frames have not yet been “finished.”

 Full HD remains the same – the maximum speed is 120 frames per second.

-I really hope that after adding 4k / 60fps we will not find out that Nikon will artificially limit the recording capabilities and such a video will be able to be recorded only on XQD / CF Express.
-Time will tell...
+After adding 4k / 60fps, I hope that we will not find out that Nikon will artificially limit the recording capabilities.
+Such a video will be able to be recorded only on XQD / CF Express.
+Time will tell.

 You may also like to read: Professional Cameras – Buying Guide, Ratings & Reviews

 However, there is no wow effect.
 I expect a lot of dissatisfied comments.
 But, I can say for sure that this is a quality and thoughtful update.
-This is not a revolution, but a logical development of the line.
-There is definitely a step forward and this is the main thing.
+It is not a revolution but a logical development of the line.
+There is a step forward, and this is the main thing.

-To Check Price & Buy Nikon Z6 II Online – Here is the Amazon Product Link
+To Check Current Price & Buy Nikon Z6 II Online – Here is the Amazon Product Link

-I will try to get new items for testing (both Z6 II and Z7 II) as soon as possible.
-Therefore, ask questions – so that you would like to know about each of the new products, so that you would like to see in future tests.
-We will definitely try to answer all your questions as much as possible.
+I will try to get new items for testing (both Nikon Z6 II and Z7 II) as soon as possible.
+Therefore, ask questions – so that you would like to know about each of the new products so that you would like to see in future tests.
+We will try to answer all your questions as much as possible.